-COMPETENCY AREAS AND STATEMENTS MINIMAL COMPETENCIES STANDARDS B. RESOURCE MANAGEMENT Understand, apply, and evaluate the resource management principles and techniques in the auto repair and maintenance business.
-Define the following: a. resources b. management c. sustainability Describe the management of the following resources in the auto repair and maintenance business: a. time b. materials c. personnel List specific examples of effective management of the following in the auto repair and maintenance business: a. time b. materials c. personnel Describe the benefits of effective resource management in the auto repair and maintenance business: a. profitability b. sustainability c. company growth Describe the economic benefits and liabilities of managing Career Ready Practice: 1, 2, 12 CTE Anchor: Responsibility and Flexibility: 7.1, 7.4, 7.6 CTE Pathway: C5.3 (2 hours) Describe the economic benefits and liabilities of managing resources in an environmentally responsible way.
-C. TRADE MATHEMATICS Understand, apply, and evaluate the mathematical requirements used in auto repair and maintenance.
-Identify the practical applications of math in auto repair and maintenance.
-Describe and demonstrate problem-solving techniques involving whole number problems, using addition, subtraction, multiplication, and division.
-Describe and demonstrate problem-solving techniques involving various fraction problems, using arithmetic operations (addition, subtraction, multiplication, and division).
-Describe and demonstrate problem-solving techniques involving various decimal problems, using arithmetic operations.
-Describe and demonstrate techniques for changing fractions to decimals.
-Describe and demonstrate techniques for changing decimals to fractions.
-Describe the English system of measuring length.
-Describe the English system of measuring weight.
-Describe the English system of measuring volume or capacity.
-Describe the relationships between various English system linear units of measurement, such as inches, feet, yards, and miles.
-Describe the relationships between various English system units of volume or capacity, such as cups, pints, quarts, and gallons.
-Describe and demonstrate problem-solving techniques for various English system measuring problems, using arithmetic operations.
-Describe and demonstrate measuring techniques of various objects by using the English system measuring tools common to the trade.
-Career Ready Practice: 1, 5 CTE Anchor: Problem Solving and Critical Thinking: 5.2, 5.3 CTE Pathway: C2.4, C2.7
+COMPETENCY AREAS AND STATEMENTS MINIMAL COMPETENCIES STANDARDS B. RESOURCE MANAGEMENT REVIEW Review, apply and evaluate the resource management principles and techniques in the auto repair and maintenance business.
+Review the following definitions: a. resources b. management c. sustainability Review the management of the following resources in the auto repair and maintenance business: a. time b. materials c. personnel Review specific examples of effective management of the following in the auto repair and maintenance business: a. time b. materials c. personnel Review the benefits of the effective resource management in the auto repair and maintenance business: a. profitability b. sustainability c. company growth Review the economic benefits and liabilities of managing Career Ready Practice: 2, 3, 8 CTE Anchor: Responsibility and Flexibility: 7.1, 7.4, 7.6 CTE Pathway: C5.3 (3 Hours) resources in an environmentally responsible way.
+C. TRADE MATHEMATICS REVIEW Review, apply and evaluate the mathematical requirements used in auto repair and maintenance.
+Review the practical applications of math in auto repair and maintenance.
+Review and demonstrate problem-solving techniques involving whole number problems using addition, subtraction, multiplication and division.
+Review and demonstrate problem-solving techniques involving various fraction problems using arithmetic operations (addition, subtraction, multiplication and division).
+Review and demonstrate problem-solving techniques involving various decimal problems using arithmetic operations.
+Review and demonstrate techniques for changing fractions to decimals.
+Review and demonstrate techniques for changing decimals to fractions.
+Review the English system of measuring length.
+Review the English system of measuring weight.
+Review the Inglish system of measuring volume or capacity.
+Review the relationships between various English system linear units of measurement such as inches, feet, yards and miles.
+Review the relationships between various English system units of volume or capacity such as cups, pints, quarts and gallons.
+Career Ready Practice: 1, 2, 4, 5 CTE Anchor: Problem Solving and Critical Thinking: 5.2 CTE Pathway: C2.4, C2.7